jianzhong123/RGCNPPIS/README.md

-# GLSPPIS
+# RGCNPPIS
-We developed a deep residual graph framework, called GLSPPIS, that combines global and local spatial features for PPI site prediction.
-GLSPPIS utilizes a novel residual graph connection to address the gradient vanishing problem in GCN.
-The residual graph connection includes node feature representation, the output of the previous layer, and local spatial features.
+We propose a novel residual graph convolutional network for structure-based PPI site prediction (RGCNPPIS).
+Specifically, we use a GCN module to extract the global structural features from all spatial neighborhoods, and utilize the GraphSage module to extract local structural features from local spatial neighborhoods.
+To the best of our knowledge, this is the first work utilizing local structural features for PPI site prediction.
+Besides, we propose an enhanced residual graph connection enables information transfer between layers and alleviates the over-smoothing problem.

 ## System requirement
 ### To run the code, you need the following dependencies: